mehrvarshodiev/sample-metalcards/README.md

-# MetalCards Simple using React JS
+# Sample MetalCards using React JS

 ---